4rutnv3g/the_task/README.md

-# Alex Patrick Data Engineer Task
+# THE Data Engineer Task

 ## Installation